 The majority of patients are between 50 and 70 years of age and have underlying diabetes mellitus.

 Clinical manifestation is often insidious and may then progress rapidly.
-Up to one-third of patients may be afebrile and localised tenderness is often not a dominant clinical feature.
+Up to one-third of patients may be afebrile and localized tenderness is often not a dominant clinical feature.

 Vascular compromise of the cystic artery is thought to play a significant role in causing emphysematous cholecystitis.
 It is associated with acalculous cholecystitis (present in ~50% of cases 9-11) and carries a higher incidence of gallbladder perforation.
 Commonly isolated organisms include Clostridium welchii / perfringens, Escherichia coli and Bacteroides fragilis 1,12.